-EICR inspections are mandatory for factories and must be carried out every three years for them to remain compliant.
-Severfield has nearly 3,000 electrical circuits in their factory that need to be tested.
+EICR inspections should be carried out every three years to help factories remain compliant and safe.
+Severfield has nearly 3,000 electrical circuits in its factory that need to be tested.

 To reduce the time spent on site and limit downtime, we stagger EICR inspections, so we carry out a third of the checks every year on a three-year cycle.

 As well as electrical circuits, there are over 200 distribution boards that need checking for electrical faults.
 As the distribution boards contain the factory’s circuit breakers, turning the power off to test them is not an option.